Registered Student Organization Manual & Policies

-In order for the OAE Office to register a student group, the following minimum standards must be met:
+In order for the OSE Office to register a student group, the following minimum standards must be met:

 1. Have a clearly defined purpose/mission.

-2. Submit an updated and complete registration application (this form) annually (RSO status is good until Sept.
-30 of the following academic year).
-Completion of the application does not guarantee registration approval.
+2. Submit an updated and complete registration form annually (RSO status is good until Sept.
+30th of the following academic year).
+Completion of the registration form does not guarantee registration approval.

 3. All executive positions (President ,VP, etc.) must be held by currently enrolled MSU-Bozeman students.
 No non-students can hold these positions.

 4. Minimum of 10 members is required, 80% of your overall membership MUST be currently enrolled students of MSU-Bozeman.
 Please note, however, that if your group is a club sport, 100% of your members must be registered, fee-paying students.
 Please contact Campus Recreation at 994-6313 for more information.